US jobless claims fall slightly to 793,000 with layoffs high

 Once vaccinations become more widely distributed and administered in the coming months, economists expect growth and hiring to pick up, particularly if Congress provides significantly more financial aid to households, small businesses and states and cities.

+“Additional fiscal stimulus and broader vaccine diffusion will eventually allow the labor market to heal,” Oxford Economics said in a note Thursday.
+“But as the January employment data showed, current conditions are still quite weak and declines in new jobless claims are likely to occur only gradually in the near term.”

-For now, the job market is sputtering.
-About 4 million people who are out of work have stopped searching for jobs and so aren’t counted as unemployed.
+About 4 million people who are out of work have stopped searching for jobs and so aren’t even counted as unemployed.
 Powell said that if these people were counted among the officially jobless, the unemployment rate would be nearly 10%.

 In his remarks to the Economic Club of New York, the Fed chair also highlighted the uneven nature of the layoffs in this pandemic.
 Job losses among the highest-earning one-quarter of Americans have been just 4%, while job losses among the poorest one-quarter have been “a staggering 17%,” Powell said.